 Considerations when assigning an add-in to users and groups

-Admins can assign an add-in to everyone or to specific users and groups.
+Global admins and Exchange admins can assign an add-in to everyone or to specific users and groups.
 Each option has implications:

 Everyone This option assigns the add-in to every user in the organization.
 Use this option sparingly and only for add-ins that are truly universal to your organization.